Upstream / Downstream

 Mouse Interleukin-1β (mIL-1β) #5204

-The purity of recombinant mIL-1β was determined by SDS-PAGE of 6 µg reduced (+) and non-reduced (-) recombinant mIL-1β and staining overnight with Coomassie Blue.Learn more about how we got this image
+The purity of recombinant mIL-1β was determined by SDS-PAGE of 6 µg reduced (+) and non-reduced (-) recombinant mIL-1β and staining overnight with Coomassie Blue.Learn more about how we get our images

 The production of mouse IL-6 by 3T3 MEFs WT cultured with increasing concentrations of mIL-1β was assessed.
-Media from cells incubated with mIL-1β for 24 hours was collected and assayed for mouse IL-6 by ELISA and the OD450-OD650 was determined.Learn more about how we got this image
+Media from cells incubated with mIL-1β for 24 hours was collected and assayed for mouse IL-6 by ELISA and the OD450-OD650 was determined.Learn more about how we get our images

 Gallery: Mouse Interleukin-1β (mIL-1β) #5204